 Vegetable or snack boxes

-If you are moving to a residents only parking area, you may want to apply for a parking permit before you moving date so you are not left in the lurch once you arrive.
+If you are moving to a residents only parking area, you may want to apply for a parking permit before you move.

 To apply for a parking permit you will need to contact your local authority, or if it is a private residential parking scheme apply direct through them.

-Keeping the kids entertained while your unpacking boxes can be tricky.
+Keeping the kids entertained while you unpack boxes can be tricky.

 To save their sanity and your own, consider arranging for them to stay with a friend or family member until you are sorted in your new home.